Cstannahill/code-evo/project-context.md

 - All Pylance errors in `backend/app/api/analysis.py` and `backend/app/tasks/analysis_tasks.py` related to service method usage, type safety, and parameter passing have been resolved.
 - API and background task layers now use correct service and model utility functions, with explicit type conversions and robust error handling.
 - Background analysis, status, and cancel flows are now type-safe and consistent with backend contracts.
+- AIService now includes a utility to select the correct OpenAI token parameter (`max_completion_tokens` for new models, `max_tokens` for legacy models) with robust error handling and logging.
+All relevant calls to the multi-model service in `analyze_code_pattern` and `analyze_code_quality` now use this utility, ensuring compatibility with both old and new OpenAI models.

 ## Immediate Next Steps

+- Test backend analysis with both legacy and new OpenAI models to confirm the token parameter fix works as intended.
+- Monitor logs for any parameter-related errors or unexpected behavior.
+- If successful, propagate the utility to any other OpenAI call sites as needed.
+- Test the dashboard/timeline to confirm that real commit dates are now reflected in all graphs and events (timeline/graph accuracy fix).
+- If any timeline/graph still uses today's date, further audit frontend or API serialization for date propagation issues.
 - Verify background analysis and status/cancel flows in integration testing.
 - Add/expand automated tests for error and edge cases in background task and analysis flows.
 - Continue monitoring logs for runtime errors or contract mismatches.